 Petroleum Activity Tax (PAT): Table of Contents

 The petroleum activity tax (PAT) was enacted in Am.
 Sub.
 H.B.
 59, which was passed in the 130th General Assembly.
-Beginning on July 1, 2014, receipts from the sale, transfer, exchange, or other disposition of motor fuel will be excluded from the definition of gross receipts for purposes of the commercial activity tax (CAT).
-At that time, suppliers of motor fuel will pay the replacement PAT, which is an excise tax measured by a supplier’s gross receipts from the sale, transfer, exchange, or other disposition of motor fuel in this state.
+Beginning on July 1, 2014, receipts from the sale, transfer, exchange, or other disposition of motor fuel became excluded from the definition of gross receipts for purposes of the commercial activity tax (CAT).
+At that time, suppliers of motor fuel began to pay the replacement PAT, which is an excise tax measured by a supplier’s gross receipts from the sale, transfer, exchange, or other disposition of motor fuel in this state.

 About the PAT

 PAT Average Wholesale Prices

 Please subscribe to the PAT tax alerts at http://www.tax.ohio.gov/ohtaxalert.aspx to ensure that you receive the most up-to-date information regarding the licensing application.